Where are they now? The 16 best wonderkids from Football Manager 2013

 Having left boyhood club Barcelona after failing to dislodge Xavi and Andres Iniesta, Thiago conquered the world at Bayern Munich, winning seven successive Bundesliga titles and the treble in 2019-20.

 The Spain international is now strutting his stuff at Liverpool.
-When fit, he’s undoubtedly one of the most aesthetically pleasing footballers in the Premier League.
+When on form, he’s undoubtedly one of the most aesthetically pleasing footballers in the Premier League.
 For whatever reason, unfortunately we’ve not quite seen that in 2022-23.

 Undoubtedly one of the most fun footballers in the world at Chelsea, Hazard’s stock has fallen dramatically since he became the 10th most expensive player of all time with a €100million move to Real Madrid in 2019.

 He’s won two La Liga titles and the Champions League during his time in the Spanish capital but has barely played a role in those successes.

 Those that watched a young Gotze tear it up for Jurgen Klopp’s Borussia Dortmund a decade ago probably would’ve expected more of the playmaker.

 A controversial move to Bayern Munich and subsequent return to Dortmund never quite worked out as planned.
 He’s now back in the Bundesliga with Eintracht Frankfurt after rekindling his career at PSV.